dclause/search_autocomplete/README.txt

 ---------------------------------------------------------------------------------
 -- 3. Translating Search Autocomplete

-Translation are available -as for every module- on localize platform at http://localize.drupal.org/translate/projects/search_autocomplete
+Translations are available -as for every module- on "localize" platform at http://localize.drupal.org/translate/projects/search_autocomplete

-A .pot translation file is also given for you convenience to help translating the module.
+A .pot translation file is also given for your convenience to help in translating the module.
 Please refer to section 4 (Helping) for typo, grammar or langage issues.